IanFletcher1Spatial/strigo-lab-exercises/publish-a-workspace/exercise.md

 Click Run.
 The workspace will run on FME Server and you will be presented with a Data Download URL.
 Click the link and extract it to view the Excel data.

-5. Continue to Next Article
+5. Continue to Next Exercise

 Click the Next button below.